Easy Cekodok Pisang or Mashed Banana Fritters Recipe

 For cekokok pisang or mashed banana fritters, any eating banana variety is suitable.
-The cavendish variety that you get at most supermarkets will do just fine.
+The Cavendish variety that you get at most supermarkets will do just fine.
 (Cavendish bananas are the long, yellow and slightly sweet bananas.
 See side photo).
-If you use Cavendish banana, then you may need to add sugar to the mixture (as per above).
-It best to use the over-ripe or bruised Cavendish banana.
+If you use Cavendish banana you need to add sugar to the mixture (as per above).
+It is best to use the over-ripe or bruised Cavendish banana.

 This Cekodok Pisang is Sold at Night Market and by Street Vendors

-In Malaysia, this cekodok pisang is usually sold by street vendors at busy streets, in the afternoon.
+In Malaysia, cekodok pisang is usually sold by street vendors at busy streets in the afternoon.
 You can also buy them in the morning and at night markets.

-Since the recipe and the preparation are simple, most housewives will prepare this mashed banana fritter themselves.
+Since the recipe and the preparation are simple, most housewives will prepare the mashed banana fritters themselves.
 Only the bachelors or busy working people will buy from the street vendors.